reneaas/ComputationalPhysics/projects/project2/README.md

 Compile anew?
 Type yes or no: no
 Solving Schrödingers eq in 3D with two electrons.
 Running code for n = 100
-Include electron repulsion?, type yes or no: yes
+Include electron repulsion?
+Type yes or no: yes
 Give the angular frequency: 0.5
 ```